 This course takes an interdisciplinary approach to urban affairs and urban problems, including an overview of prominent theories about the nature and causes of urban problems.
 We will examine the metropolitan area as a complex system with interdependent institutions and problems and consider present as well as future urban policy options in areas such as housing, transportation, crime, education, environment and economic development. [ 4 cr. ]

-Additional courses may be chosen with academic counselor’s approval.
+Additional courses may be chosen with the department chair’s approval.

-Three courses (12 credits) from any department, with at least one at the 300 level or higher, selected with the advice and approval of the Criminal Justice Advisor, to supplement the curriculum to allow students to develop further specialization in such areas as computer sciences, foreign languages, psychology, sociology, and other closely related fields.
+Three courses (12 credits) from any department, with at least one at the 300 level or higher, selected with the advice and approval of the department chair, to supplement the curriculum to allow students to develop further specialization in such areas as computer sciences, foreign languages, psychology, sociology, and other closely related fields.

 Tuition & Financial Assistance

 Competitive TuitionOur part-time rates are substantially lower than those of the traditional, full-time residential programs yet provide access to the same high-quality BU education.

 Comprehensive Financial AssistanceOur services include scholarships, graduate loans, and payment plans.

 Please visit the BU MET admissions page for details on how to apply, financial assistance, tuition and fees, requirements for international students, and more.

 Graduate Admissions Webinar

 Financing your BU MET Graduate Education (for DOMESTIC students)